bitdocs/bitdocs-code/docs/powerbits.md

 ### Other Info

 * There is no power switch on this bit, so keep it unplugged from the power source or the circuit until the circuit is complete
-* Like the normal power module, there is no input, only output.